 Top 35 Android Interview Questions and Answers

-In this technological era, there is a huge demand for Android Application developers and it is one of the highly paid jobs too.
+In this technological era, there is a huge demand for Android Application developers, and it is a highly paid job too.

-Hence many tech-savvy people are trying to make their way into this career.
-There are several tricky interview questions that are asked in many MNC’s and some small scale companies.
-And this article includes a set of such Android interview questions and answers that will be helpful to millions of job seekers.
+Hence, many tech-savvy people are trying to make their way into this career.
+Several tricky interview questions are asked in many MNCs and some small-scale companies.
+This article includes a set of such Android interview questions and answers that will be helpful to millions of job seekers.

 Android Interview Questions

-This article includes a set of most commonly asked android interview questions and answers covering almost all the important concepts in simple terms in order to enable any job seeker to clear the interview successfully.
+This article includes a set of the most commonly asked Android interview questions and answers, covering almost all the important concepts in simple terms to enable any job seeker to clear the interview successfully.

-Given below is the list of most commonly asked Android Interview questions
+Given below is the list of the most commonly asked Android Interview Questions

 Q #1) What is Android?

 This operating system is Linux Kernel-based.
-Using the Android operating system, the developer develops the functions or programs which can perform basic as well as the advanced type of operations on the Smartphone.
+Using the Android operating system, the developer develops the functions or programs that can perform basic as well as advanced types of operations on the Smartphone.

 Q #2) What is the Android SDK?